jlu5/ansible-dn42/README.md

 ## Network topology

-This iteration of the network uses the OSPFv3 and a full mesh of iBGP sessions over WireGuard.
+This iteration of the network uses OSPF (v2 + v3) and a full mesh of iBGP sessions over WireGuard.
 Internal costs between nodes are [periodically generated](scripts/igpping/) based off latency and packet loss.

 [Routing Policy](ROUTING-POLICY.md)